top of page

 Before you get started, I offer a bit of advice.
 Graduate school is a big commitment, a sacrifice of both time and money, and does not come with a guarantee of a better job upon completion.
 You will be asked to dedicate many years of your life to a niche research topic with singular focus.
 You will spend the majority of your time studying, in a lab, or in front of a computer.
 You will be expected to independently learn many complex aspects of research - and you will spend hours struggling along the way to gaining that new knowledge.
 Before committing to this, be very sure that this type of dedicated research is how you want to spend your time.
 Choose this path knowing that it is a labor of love.

 The best way to gain more insight into your long-term career goals, and how a MSc or PhD might advance those goals, is to take time off after undergraduate school to figure things out (see my story).
 Try working in a lab, or gaining some field experience through seasonal field research opportunities.
 Read the literature broadly, both scientific and non-scientific.
 I highly recommend Robert Peters’ Getting What You Came For: The Smart Student’s Guide to Earning an MA or a PhD for folks considering grad school and for those who are already there.
-Steven Campana’s 2018 article, “Twelve easy steps to embrace or avoid scientific petrification“, contains lots of good advice for aspiring scientists.
+Steven Campana’s 2018 article, “Twelve easy steps to embrace or avoid scientific petrification,“ contains lots of good advice for aspiring scientists.
 Seek out advice and guidance from those who have pursued graduate research.
-Along the way, take note of what excites you
+Along the way, take note of what excites you.

 Don't be afraid to invest in your future happiness - it inevitably leads to future productivity, as well.
-When you have a clear idea of (1) your research goals during graduate school, and (2) your long-term goals after completing a degree, graduate school will still be there waiting for you.
+When you have a clear idea of (1) your specific research and training goals during graduate school, and (2) your long-term goals after completing a degree, graduate school will still be there waiting for you.

 General advice for prospective students